Battle pass: History

 One of the first known examples of a battle pass concept was seen in Valve's Dota 2 during an event that surrounded The International 2013, the annual e-sports tournament for the game.
 Called the "Compendium", it provided unique in-game content and other features for those players that purchased it, with 25% of all revenue made from it going towards the prize pool for the event.
 In 2016, Valve included the Compendium into the larger International Battle Pass, and later introduced a monthly form of one with their Dota Plus subscription feature in 2018.
 Valve also added "campaign passes" to Team Fortress 2 with special events in 2015.
 The campaign pass gave the player that purchased it a number of goals to complete during the event to receive unique customization options.

 The popularity of these passes grew significantly in 2018 with the use in Epic Games' Fortnite Battle Royale.
 This game's success drew attention to its monetization strategies.
 As a free-to-play game, Fortnite adopted a "season"-driven release schedule with each season lasting about 10–20 weeks.
 During each season, a new set of cosmetic items and emotes were offered, while items from the previous pass becoming permanently unobtainable.
 The newly coined "Battle Pass" was added starting in its second season, during a time when the game was seeing a large growth in its player base and has been used by the game since.
 Battle passes are purchased through an in-game currency called V-Bucks, which either must be purchased with real-world funds via microtransactions, or earned via Fortnite: Save the World, as well as through the battle pass itself.
 Analyst Michael Pachter estimated that on the first day of the third season, in February 2018, Epic sold more than five million battle passes, generating over in revenue in a single day.
 With expansion of Fortnite to mobile devices in March 2018, revenue estimates from the game were in the hundreds of millions of dollars per month in the following months, primarily from battle pass sales.
-Starting in mid-2024, Fortnite announced that all future battle pass cosmetics may return in the item shop 18 months after the pass expires.
+In August 2024, Fortnite announced that all future battle pass cosmetics, starting with Chapter 5 Season 4, may return in the item shop 18 months after the pass expires.